 In 2015, Travois celebrated 20 years in business and $1 billion of investment in American Indian, Alaska Native and Native Hawaiian communities.

-Since our beginnings in 1995, Native organizations have worked with us to create a $1 billion impact using two federal tax credit programs: the Low Income Housing Tax Credit (LIHTC) program to build or rehabilitate safe, affordable housing and the New Markets Tax Credit (NMTC) program to develop and expand businesses, infrastructure and new services.
+From 1995 and through 2015, Native organizations working with Travois created a $1 billion impact using two federal tax credit programs: the Low Income Housing Tax Credit (LIHTC) program to build or rehabilitate safe, affordable housing and the New Markets Tax Credit (NMTC) program to develop and expand businesses, infrastructure and new services.
+And the number keeps climbing!

 Our #20YearsEquals anniversary campaign highlighted our clients’ and partners’ incredible achievements over the past 20 years.